- Academic Calendar

 Those interpreting summer tuition policy and those processing student appointments and subsidies may refer to Appendix A for further detail on the specific tuition basis codes used by the Registrar, as well as some sample scenarios.

-For more information or to ask about specific tuition situations please contact Peter Hayes, Associate Registrar, (617) 258-6406.
+For more information about tuition rates and pro-ration, please contact Peter Hayes, Associate Registrar.